rust-lang/rust/doc/guide-testing.md

 A test function's signature must have no arguments and no return value.
-To run the tests in a crate, it must be compiled with the '--test' flag: `rustc myprogram.rs --test -o myprogram-tests`.
+To run the tests in a crate, it must be compiled with the `--test` flag: `rustc myprogram.rs --test -o myprogram-tests`.
 Running the resulting executable will run all the tests in the crate.
 A test is considered successful if its function returns; if the task running the test fails, through a call to `fail!`, a failed `check` or `assert`, or some other (`assert_eq`, ...) means, then the test fails.

-When compiling a crate with the '--test' flag '--cfg test' is also implied, so that tests can be conditionally compiled.
+When compiling a crate with the `--test` flag `--cfg test` is also implied, so that tests can be conditionally compiled.

 ~~~